ksharma6/ksharma6/README.md

 My name is Kishen Sharma and I am a Data Scientist in the Bay Area.
 Thanks for stopping by

 ### What I'm currently working on 📚
-- Open-Source Development on Sktime
+- Open-Source Development: Sktime &
-- Building a disease classifier that uses chest Xrays
+- Building a disease classifier that identifies patient disease base on 2D chest Xrays

 #### My languages and a few of my favorite technologies